PeterHenell/liquibase-template-for-MSSQL/README.md

   * Another alternative is to use dynamic SQL inside the procedure-script to first check if the procedure exists and then create a dummy version.
   * It is prefered to use ALTER on subsequent modifications because then permissions will be preserved. (using DROP will remove all permissions set on the procedure/object)
 * You can use GO statements in your sql scripts when using endDelimiter="\nGO", but it("GO") will be case sensitive.
 Go go gO will cause syntax error.
+* --liquibase formatted sql tagg is very sensitive and must have no space and have correct case.